TheeMattOliver/mattoliver/README.md

 ## Overview

-I built the project with Gatsby.
-I used Sanity as the CMS.
+I built the project with Gatsby and used Sanity as the CMS.
 I wrote the CSS from scratch, mainly using [styled-components](https://styled-components.com/).

 The responsive grid and table of contents component on the individual project pages took some doing!
 Please feel free to leave some feedback through the contact form.